Find Affordable College Courses

 Newark, NJ

 A rank of #2 on this year’s list means Brookdale Community College is a great value for general social sciences students working on their associate degree.
-Located in the rural area of Lincroft, Brookdale Community College is a public school with a medium-sized student population.
+Located in the rural area of Lincroft, Brookdale Community College is a public college with a medium-sized student population.

-Brookdale Community College undergraduate students pay an average of $8,804 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Brookdale Community College are $8,804 per year.
 The average amount in student loans that social sciences majors at Brookdale Community College take out while working on their Associate Degree is $14,136.

 Best Value General Social Sciences Colleges in the Middle Atlantic Region